 Project Presentation: Never sure whether to do this or not

 Students are expected to give a short presentation (5 minutes) describing the techniques used in their research projects.
 This will take place in the GIS lab and does not have to be in a slide presentation format (PowerPoint) but must illustrate the goals, methods and results of the study.
 This presentation is a way to make sure you are on the right path to complete your project and to get get help from your fellow students (as they will most likely be suffering from similar frustrations).

-Lab Quiz: Week of November 1 and 2
+Lab Quiz: October 31 and November 1

 The lab quiz will be a short open book (help menus, the web, students notes) exercise that will provide direction for the student in regards to the areas that may need more study.
 In order to provide as much time as possible for project lab time, the quiz will be in two parts with half taking place in the tutorial session and the other half in the lab period.

 There will be a final exam during the exam period on TBA that will test all topics discussed in lectures, tutorials and labs.

 As suggested by the title the topics for this midterm will come from lecture material only with the focus on the structure behind using GIS and how this relates to mapping social concerns.

 As this a lab based course there will be a strong emphasis in using assignments as a tool for indicating the progression of students.
 Working in the GIS may seem to have a steep learning curve and by keeping up with assignments students will lower this curve, secure marks and bolster their knowledge in directing their research projects.
 Lab assignments should be handed in at the end of each lab, but your TA will also allow you two days to hand them in (a folder is provided in the hall outside the GIS Lab).
 Answers to questions posed in these exercises are to be simple and direct requiring little presentation quality but relying on proper execution of lab tasks.